 Based on the survey results, at least 90% of the participants agreed to the survey questions.
 Thus, the event was a success.

-Special thanks to everyone who contributed to this year’s event including all staff, faculty, and most especially our students.
+Special thanks to everyone who contributed to this year’s event including all staff, faculty, and most especially our valued students.